gnieboer/tsp-redesign/pages/funds-lifecycle/index.md

 #### Risks

 When you invest in the L Funds, you are subject to the investment risks associated with the G, F, C, S, and I funds.
 This means that the L Funds can have periods of gain and loss, just as the individual TSP funds do.
+Test.

 {% include components/fund-comparison.html funds='lifecycle' %}